Brown-throated sloth

 The brown-throated sloth (Bradypus variegatus) is a species of three-toed sloth found in the Neotropical realm of Central and South America.

-It is the most common of the four species of three-toed sloth, and is found in the forests of South and Central America.
+It is the most common of the five species of three-toed sloth, and is found in the forests of South and Central America in countries such as Bolivia, Brazil, Colombia, Ecuador, Honduras, Nicaragua, Panama, Paraguay, Peru, and Venezuela.
+Although they once lived in Argentina, they are now believed to be extinct there.